felipe16030/LoxInterpreter/Chapter2.md

 - Transform the tree into a new DS that more directly expresses the semantics of the code

 Everything up to Statis Analysis is considered the front end of the implementation.

+#### Intermediate Representations

+After the front end, the code may be stored in an intermediate representation that is not specific to either the source language or the destination computer.

+This enables one uniform representation for the front end given multiple potential source languages and one starting point for each backend given a variety of target ISA's.

+#### Optimization

+Once we have an understanding of the user programming, we are free to swap it out with a different one that carries the same semantics (e.g. simple folding: calculate static expressions at compile time)

+#### Code Generation

+Here we begin the backend, generating more and more primitive code that a CPU can actually run (e.g. assembly, machine code).

+Additionally, we are presented with a choice: creating an executable that our OS can load directly onto the chip (very complicated given the complexity of modern ISA's) vs generating code for an idealized "virtual" machine.
+This idealized virtual code is valled **bytecode** and is "portable" from machine to machine.

+#### Virtual Machine

+From here, we make another decision.
+We can further compile our bytecode into native code for the specific machine it runs on or we can write a virutal machine, a program that emulates a hypothetical chip supporting our virtual architecture.

+Running a VM is much slower than running native code because every instruction is simulated at runtime, but the benefit is portability.

+#### Runtime